 Unlike having a carer live with you 24-7, hourly care involves having occasional visits from a carer, as and when needed.

-For example, hourly carers can stop by to complete household tasks, take people to medical appointments, or pay more regular visits for companionship purposes.
+For example, hourly carers might stop by to complete household tasks, take people to medical appointments, or for companionship purposes.

 As such, hourly care offers people the security of having on-hand care when it’s needed, but is also highly flexible and allows people to maintain their space and independence.
-It can also be a suitable option for many people who have care needs at home but don’t require permanent or round-the-clock support.
+It may be a suitable option for people who have care needs but don’t require permanent or round-the-clock support.

 Live-in care vs hourly care – what are the benefits?